 As a result of an update to the production profile of the Gualcamayo mine and the ounces expected from the royalty, the company re-evaluated the carrying value of its royalty investment.
-As a result of this review, the Company recorded an impairment charge of \$4.5 million (\$3.2 million, net of tax).
+As a result of this review, the Company recorded, during the six months ended June 30, 2018, an impairment charge of \$4.5 million (\$3.2 million, net of tax).
 The recoverable amount of \$2.5 million was determined using a discounted cash flow model in estimating the fair value less costs of disposal.
 Key assumptions used in the cash flow forecast were: a 3 year mine life, a long term gold price of \$1,300 and a 4% discount rate.

-5 INVESTMENTS
+INVESTMENTS

-As of and for the three months ended March 31, 2018:
+As of and for the six months ended June 30, 2018: